MoralisWeb3/streams-beta/README.md

 ### Let's go 🚀

-In this example we are going to monitor all transactions from a wallet.
+In this example we will monitor a wallet.
+Meaning all incoming and outgoing transactions of that wallet will be monitored!

+### Programmatically

 We will use Moralis SDK to create a stream.
-You will find your API Key in your Account Settings.
+You need an API Key which you will find your Account Settings.

-### Programmatically

 ```typescript
 import Moralis from 'moralis';